-Murray has a conscience and he acted on it, a remarkable thing for an Englishman working in the Foreign Office.
-As a whistleblower he paid the ultimate penalty, banishment to the circumlocutory labyrinths of internet Chinese whispers.
-One would suppose his insider knowledge a great asset to any political party intent on securing power.
+We can conclude from his vicissitudes that Murray has a conscience, a remarkable thing for an Englishman working in the Foreign Office.
+As a whistleblower he paid the ultimate penalty, banishment to the labyrinths of internet Chinese whispers.

 Condemned by cliché

-Once you get by the off-hand, mawkish remarks – ‘He applied for a job and didn’t get it.
-Welcome to reality.’; the clichés, ‘Why throw your toys out the pram?’; and the indignant, ‘Does the SNP want only obedient Yes men?’ – you come upon remarks of quite repulsive ferocity.
+Once you get by the off-hand, mawkish remarks – ‘He applied for a job and didn’t get it – welcome to reality’; and the clichés, ‘Why throw your toys out the pram?’; and the silly, ‘Does the SNP want obedient Yes men?’, you’re left with remarks of sly condemnation.
 Here are a few selected with my analysis attached:

 - He is not a team player.
 By what yardstick can a man be judged not a team player when it comes to torture and rape?
 The term is standard right-wing procedure to eliminate a man’s opportunities of enhancement by claiming he is incapable of loyalty.